Our Flagship Early Disease Detection Programs

-As a leader of proven and innovative services, the HealthAware Cardiovascular risk assessment programs will help you meet your goals of developing patient relationships, improving the overall health of your community, and generating new revenue for your healthcare facility.
-HealthAware's Connect™ Cardiovascular risk assessments educate and motivate at-risk, asymptomatic patients to take action to improve their health.
+As a leader of proven and innovative services, the HealthAware® Cardiovascular risk assessment programs will help you meet your goals of developing patient relationships, improving the overall health of your community, and generating new revenue for your healthcare facility.
+HealthAware®’s Connect™ Cardiovascular risk assessments educate and motivate at-risk, asymptomatic patients to take action to improve their health.
 HealthAware’s web-based heart risk assessments, clinical documentation system, and reporting capabilities are tightly coupled with well-defined and proven intake processes.
+The Heart Age Calculator is now an option for activation within any HeartAware HRA.
+The Heart Age calculator is designed to provide a standardized medical estimate of your heart’s biological age based on risk factors.

 Cardiovascular disease is the underlying cause for nearly 801K deaths each year in the U.S.alone according to the American Heart and Stroke Association.
 That’s about 1 of every 3 deaths in the US.
 Over 92.1 million American adults are living with some form of cardiovascular disease (CVD) today.Approximately every 40 seconds, an American will have a heart attack.
 The estimated direct and indirect cost of heart disease in 2012-2013 (annual average) was $199.6 Billion.
 Heart attacks and coronary heart disease are 2 of the 10 most costly principal diagnoses.